Obscuretone/obscuretone.github.io/public/posts/en/trial_by_fire.md

 The result was that a minimum usage charge could be calculated incorrectly.
 Most discrepancies were small, but some were large enough to require manual review.

-The technical fix mattered, but the broader lesson mattered more: tests covered the expected paths, but not the lifecycle interaction that caused the issue.

-The follow-up was to improve the test cases around revisions, make the calculation easier to reason about, and add checks that surfaced unusual billing outcomes earlier.
+The technical fix mattered, but the broader lesson mattered more: tests covered the expected paths but missed the lifecycle interaction that caused the issue.
+The follow-up improved the test cases around revisions, made the calculation easier to reason about, and added checks that surfaced unusual billing outcomes earlier.

-That is the kind of story I want to hear in interviews.
-Not perfection.
-Ownership, analysis, and improvement.
+That is the kind of story I want to hear in interviews: ownership, analysis, and improvement instead of a claim of perfection.

 ## What The Question Actually Tests